 Lancer is a popular subcompact by Mitsubishi produced since 1973.
 The word Lancer is used for cavalry soldier who is armed with a lance weapon.
 The performance oriented versions of Lancer were called Evolution or Evo in short.
 Evolution describes gradual development of something– towards better performance in this case.

 Galant is a mid-sized saloon made by Mitsubishi since 1969.
 The name came from the French word Galant, meaning “chivalrous” which is described as man’s courteous behavior especially towards women.

 Mirage is a hatchback produced by Mitsubishi, although the name has also been used to sell Lancer models in various markets.
 The word Mirage means an optical illusion caused by atmospheric conditions, especially the appearance of a sheet of water in a desert or on a hot road caused by the refraction of light from the sky by heated air.

-- Pajero/ Montiero
+- Pajero/ Montero

 Pajero is a popular SUV by Mitsubishi which was considered as a status symbol in our market back in the 1980s.
-The Pajero is named after the pampas wild cat (leopardus pajeros), however in European markets the vehicle was renamed as Montiero since the word Pajerro in Spanish means Wanker and is definitely not suitable to be called in most European countries where Spanish language is spoken or understood.
-The word Montiero on the other hand, roughly translates as Mountain Warrior.
+The Pajero is named after the pampas wild cat (leopardus pajeros), however in European markets the vehicle was renamed as Montero since the word Pajerro in Spanish means Wanker and is definitely not suitable to be called in most European countries where Spanish language is spoken or understood.
+The word Montero on the other hand, roughly translates as Mountain Warrior.